AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="popup-modifier"></a>
 ##### **`popup`**

 AdGuard will try to close the browser tab with any address that matches a blocking rule with this modifier.
-Please note, that not all the tabs can be closed.
+Please note that not all the tabs can be closed.

 ###### `popup`examples